stjudecloud/docs/docs/guides/tools/pecan-pie.md

 * Missing header line
 * Missing required columns
-* Files were compressed by gzip, zip or any method other than the required bgzip
+* Files were compressed by gzip, zip, or any method other than the required bgzip

 To verify compatibility of your VCF you can try one of these methods: